Toni86-pang/Event_calendar/README.md

                 - The name of the event
                 - Date and time of event
                 - Content of the event
+                - Possibility to register your own participation to the event
                 - Participants and number of participants:
                     - Participating
                     - Not participating